 “If you’re carrying hefty credit card balances and even weightier student loan debt, and those payments consume half of everything you earn every month, you have no margin of error,” Dvorkin said.
 “Lenders are nervous about adding a mortgage on top of that shaky situation.”

 Plus, if you’re planning on borrowing a non-conventional federal home loan, you could receive less favorable terms as a result of how your debt-to-income ratio is figured.
 It’s important to understand how your DTI ratio is calculated differently by lenders of FHA, VA and USDA home loans (see above).

 Learning how to calculate debt-to-income ratio is an important first step — but what if your DTI ratio is too high to get approved for a mortgage?

-Alternatively, you can shop for a less expensive home — your mortgage payment would be smaller and you would need less income to make your payments.
+- Shop for a less expensive home — your mortgage payment would be smaller, and you would need less income to make your payments.

-Finally, if your have your heart set on a certain type of home but you just cannot get approved right now, you can work hard on side gigs to pay extra money towards your loans.
+- If you have your heart set on a certain type of home but you just cannot get approved right now, you can work hard on side gigs to pay extra money towards your student loans.
 By paying off as much as possible, you can reduce your debt-to-income ratio and become more attractive to lenders.